Good Food and Good Jobs in the Pioneer Valley

-And as usual, the Forum included structured networking, opportunities for collaboration, and a locally grown lunch!
+As usual, the Forum includes interactive sessions, structured networking, opportunities for collaboration, and a locally grown lunch.

-- Forums happen twice a year and are open to anyone working for a healthy food system in the Pioneer Valley.
-Bcome a member to make sure you receive an invitation to the Fall 2013 Forum.
+This event is open to anyone working for a healthy food system in the Pioneer Valley.